SuppliedOrange/EmberKey/readme.md

 # Application Name

 ## Writing the documentation
 I have marked places with *required rewrite for my team members to help me rewrite this documentation.
-Also, you may simple change any part of this documentation without asking if you feel it could be put in a better way.
+Also, you may simply change any part of this documentation without asking if you feel it could be put in a better way.
 <br> <br>
 Places marked with Application Name are to be replaced with the application name once decided.
 <br> <br>